MrAsterisco/homebridge-hisense-tv/README.md

 ## Setting up the TV

-First, identify the mac address of your network interface (on the machine where you are running homebridge).
+On the machine where you are running homebridge identify the mac address of your network interface.
 On Linux, you can use the `ifconfig` command, while on Windows, you can use `ipconfig`.
 Often you can also find this information in the network settings of your operating system.